SoySauceFor3/translator/plan.md

   - submit button, on besides on the return key
   - when empty result, the openai api will return weird result
   - the translation for the last input should be removed when the user is typing a new entry.
+  - when input language is using the same language as the output language, the translation will be in english instead of the output language.
 - translation:
   - too slow, maybe because I am using a vpn?